Wertkauf

-Wertkauf Verwaltungsgesellschaft mbH was a German retail group that had 21 markets until its takeover by the US supermarket chain Walmart in 1997.
-The group's head office was in Karlsruhe.
+Wertkauf Verwaltungsgesellschaft mbH was a German retail group that had 21 stores until a takeover by the US supermarket chain Walmart in 1997.
+The group's head office was based in Karlsruhe.

 History

 The first branch opened in 1958 in Karlsruhe.
-In 1966, a value purchase center with 3,500 m^{2} was opened in Freiburg.
-The new Karlsruhe shopping center built during c.
-1965 was destroyed on 26 August 1969 during one of the worst major fires in the history of the city.
-After that it was rebuilt in the same place and slightly expanded.
+In 1966, a shopping center with 3,500 m^{2} was opened in Freiburg.
+The new Karlsruhe shopping center, built c.
+1965, was heavily damaged on the 26 of August 1969 due to a major fire caused by a propane gas cylinder explosion.

+It was rebuilt in the same place and slightly expanded.

-Eight years later, the second sales office in Freiburg was opened, covering an area of 6,000 square metres.
-In 1968, the company built the largest European self-service department store in Munich Euro-Industriepark with an area of 13,500 m^{2}.
+Eight years later, the second sales office in Freiburg was opened, covering an area of 6,000 m^{2}.
+In 1968, the company built the largest European self-service department store in the Euro-Industriepark in Munich with an area of 13,500 m^{2}.
 High shelves were used for storage, and the goods were handled by forklift.

-The chain has generated annual sales of up to 1.5 billion euros with approximately 6,000 employees.
+The chain had generated annual sales of up to 1.5 billion euros with approximately 6,000 employees.

-The owners were Hugo Mann, and his wife Rosmarie, née Porst, who had also founded the furniture chain Mann Mobilia, from which value was later developed and then split off.
+The owners were Hugo Mann and his wife Rosmarie, née Porst.
+She had also founded the furniture chain Mann Mobilia.

 In 1997, Wertkauf was sold to the American retail chain Walmart.
-After an economic failure, the entire German branch of Walmart was sold to the Metro Group in 2006.
+After the company experienced certain difficulties getting into the German market, the entire German branch of Walmart was sold to the Metro Group in 2006.